assist-iot/assist-iot-documentation/docs/source/verticals/cybersecurity/cybersecurity_monitoring_enabler.rst

 Installation
 ***************

-Enabler is provided as a Helm chart.
+Enabler is provided as a Helm chart, including requieremenst and enviroment.
 Refer to specific deployment instructions.

 *********************
 Configuration options